plasticmacaroni/bg3-missables/checklist.md

 # The Risen Road
 - Meet Karlach
 - Deal with the paladins she brings up
+- Silver Pendant
 # Blighted Village
 - Find two new friends, and consume what lies in the dwarf's noggin
   - Combine the shaft he has with an item from the Owlbear cave mother to create an item
 - Finish the Masterwork weapon at a former blacksmith's home, get a sussur bark from the Underdark
+- Find The Cellar
   - Finding the Necromancy of Thay book which gives +1 WIS checks
+  - Find Shovel
 - Climb the well into a dungeon (Whispering Depths) which has decent loot
 - Rescue Barcus from the windmill
 - Scratch the dog
-- Kill the ogres, get a circlet that increases intelligence to 17
+- Kill the ogres
+  - Headband of Intellect
 - In one of the houses north of the village, there is a bugbear having a moment with their partner
 # Owlbear Cave
 - Fight some owlbears and leave a scent to follow for the baby